Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/HydraDelegation.md

 function historyRPS(address, uint256) external view returns (uint192 value, uint64 timestamp)
 ```

-Keeps the history of the RPS for the validators
+Keeps the history of the RPS for the stakers